sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 Deployment Guide
 =======================

 Fire can be easily installed on an AWS EMR Cluster.
+Fire can be installed on the master node of an EMR cluster.
+It would then submit the jobs to the EMR cluster.

 Below are the overall steps for installing Fire Insights on EMR.